Bowlesy666/b2b-net/README.md

 ### WireFrames

-Please see the link below for the wireframes markdown file, it shows the layout for the different screen sizes - mobile, ipad and laptop/desktop. created using Bootstrap4 elements and the base layout is taken from stratbootstraps sb-admin-2's free templates base html, link below.
+Please see the below for the wireframes, they show the layout for the different screen sizes - mobile, and laptop/desktop. created using Bootstrap4 elements and the base layout is taken from stratbootstraps sb-admin-2's free templates base html, link below.

 [sb-admin-2](https://startbootstrap.com/theme/sb-admin-2)